 Just a few weeks before her wedding in the fall of 1954, my mother asked her physician for advice about birth control.
 The doctor gently informed her that he could not provide her with this information.
 It was illegal under state and federal laws.

 On her honeymoon she became pregnant, but later miscarried.
-To ferret out advice about birth control she turned to her friends.
+To ferret out advice about birth control, she turned to her friends.
 They had grown up middle class.
-And unlike her and her working-class family, they had access to doctors and medical practitioners that were providing women with the tools, information and guidance for avoiding unwanted pregnancies.
-It was through this network, that my parents found the information that they needed to delay starting a family; my oldest sibling was born three years after they married, and my parents chose to limit their family to four children.
+And unlike her and her working-class family, they had access to doctors and medical practitioners who were providing women with the tools, information and guidance for avoiding unwanted pregnancies.
+It was through this network that my parents found the information they needed to delay starting a family; my oldest sibling was born three years after they married, and my parents chose to limit their family to four children.

 Family physicians had reason to be reluctant.
 In 1873, Congress had passed the Act for the Suppression of Trade in, and Circulation of, Obscene Literature and Articles of Immoral Use, which was nicknamed the Comstock Act after social reformer Anthony Comstock, who had agitated for its passage.
 This federal law sparked a series of state laws that further limited access to contraceptives and information about birth control.

 But as in every society, people who could have children aggressively sought out contraceptives, laws or no laws.
 Twentieth-century Americans were no different.
-In the Smithsonian’s collections, mid-20th century artifacts such as a diaphragm-fitting ring set, dating from between 1930 to 1960, reveal that physicians did assist patients in accessing contraceptives.
-Similarly, vending machines, which claimed to sell condoms only as disease preventatives, provided people with condoms, which were then used as contraceptives.
+In the Smithsonian’s collections, mid-20th-century artifacts such as a diaphragm-fitting ring set, dating from between 1930 to 1960, reveal that physicians did assist patients in accessing contraceptives.
+Similarly, vending machines, which claimed to sell condoms only as disease preventatives, provided people with the prophylactics, which were then used as contraceptives.

 In 1961, Planned Parenthood activists recruited Estelle Griswold and C. Lee Buxton to lead this push.
 As a “respectable” married woman and a practicing Catholic, Griswold seemed the perfect choice to challenge the law.
 Buxton was a gynecologist and obstetrician who was also a professor at Yale School of Medicine.
 Both believed that family planning was central to the stability of the American family; they also recognized that pregnancy could be dangerous for some women.